lifemax123/Data_science_and_machine_learning/README.md

 ## Contents

-The repository is organized into modules, each of which covers a specific topic in web development.
+The repository is organized into modules, each of which covers a specific topic in Data science and machine learning.
 The modules include:

 - Module 1: Introduction to data science
 - Module 2: Numpy and pandas